UK Adult Social Care Tender Pipeline 2026–2029

 • 4.
 Cross-check with live tenders.
 Use the pipeline for medium-term planning, and your live tender alerts for in-year opportunities, variations and one-off projects.

 • 5.
 Revisit regularly.
-We update this pipeline at least monthly as new information, extensions and tender plans are published by councils and NHS partners.
+We update this pipeline regularly as new information, extensions and tender plans are published by councils and NHS partners.

 Quick navigation & search